-Once you have an infestation on your cat, it's not long before you have an infestation in your home.
+Once you have a flea infestation on your cat, it's not long before you have an infestation in your home.

-There's nothing worse than being uncomfortable and anxious in your own home while your cat suffers too.
+There's nothing worse than being uncomfortable and anxious in your own home while your cat suffers from fleas too.

 gone and have not returned.
 Eine is a happy cat again!

 Disclaimer: I'm not a vet, but I do provide

 information on this page which helped me get rid of cat fleas.
 I'll

 outline the different products I tried and tell you which ones were the